batuhankmkaraman/mlbasedad/README.md

 The raw data file used in this work is 'ADNIMERGE.csv', and was obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database [https://adni.loni.usc.edu](https://adni.loni.usc.edu).
 Applications for ADNI data use can be submitted through the ADNI website at [https://adni.loni.usc.edu/data samples/accessdata/](https://adni.loni.usc.edu/data-samples/accessdata/).
 You would be able to access the data in the same manner as us.
 We did not have any special access privileges that others would not have.

-We note that ADNI database, hence 'ADNIMERGE.csv', is updated with the addition of new subjects and follow-up visits almost daily.
+We note that ADNI database, hence 'ADNIMERGE.csv', is updated with the addition of new subjects and follow-up visits regularly.
 Therefore, even if you choose the same participant selection criteria as ours, there will be minor differences in subject characteristics, number of available follow-up visits, and data missingness.
 We provide an additional script, 'Analyze.py', for you to analyze your version of 'ADNIMERGE.csv'.

 # Citation